Written bySee all articles →

 A platform like Affise lets your managers automate fraud prevention and security.
 Since it’s a subscription service, you will be able to sleep well at night with the knowledge that your security tools will always be running and up-to-date.
 All maintenance and updates will happen in the background on the cloud.

 Once you’ve proven yourself to enough brands and advertisers, you need to sell yourself to potential publishers and affiliates.
-If you have experience with your own affiliate program, you can use those real-world examples via webinars and case studies to attract your target audience.
+If you have experience with creating an affiliate program, you can use those real-world examples via webinars and case studies to attract your target audience.

 Otherwise, take your niche expertise and target potential affiliates by promoting your network on the right channels and platforms.